texfaq/texfaq.github.io/FAQ-graphicspath.md

 (La)TeX remembers the name of any file it's asked to look up, thus effectively losing memory, so that in the limit a document that uses a huge number of graphical inputs could be embarrassed by lack of memory.
-(Such ''memory starvation'' is pretty unlikely with any ordinary document in a reasonably modern (La)TeX system, but it should be borne in mind.)
+(Such "memory starvation" is pretty unlikely with any ordinary document in a reasonably modern (La)TeX system, but it should be borne in mind.)